WHAT HAS COVID-19 MEANT FOR EDUCATION?

 SAFEGUARDING: DBS Checks: All tutors will be DBS checked and receive safeguarding training

 > You can make arrangements for a DBS check via your agency.
-PRESET Tutor Training includes an Introduction to Safeguarding, as well as offering full Safeguarding bundles if require further training.
-If you require additional safeguard training, get in touch about these.
+The Level 3 Award in Applied Tutor Training 'PRESET' includes an Introduction to Safeguarding.
+We also offer full Safeguarding bundles if your tutors require further training.
+If you want to hear more about these, get in touch.

 TUITION MODELS: Small groups: NTP Tuition Partners funding will cover a range of different tuition models, including online and face-to-face, as well as 1:1, 1:2 and 1:3 ratios.